 A couple of other rules to remember: (1) knife blades should always face the plate; and (2) the napkin goes to the left of the forks or on the plate.
 If you remember those basics, you’ll be setting the table properly in no time!

 Of course, there are many other rules of etiquette one must know in order to behave properly at the dinner table.
-Learning good manners is important, because it’s an important way of showing respect for others in a social setting.
+Learning good manners is important, because it’s an important way of showing respect for others in a setting.

 - Wash up first!
 Before you come to the table to eat, clean up.
 Wash your hands and face.
 If your hair is messy, brush it.
 Take pride in your appearance!